Bike Insurance

 What is the difference between a third-party and comprehensive two-wheeler insurance?

-A third-party two-wheeler insurance is one that only covers for losses against third-party damages only, whereas a comprehensive two-wheeler insurance covers for both third-party damages and your own damages as well.
+A third-party two-wheeler insurance is one that only covers losses against third-party damages only, whereas a comprehensive two-wheeler insurance covers both third-party damages and your own damages as well.
 Know more about the difference between Comprehensive and Third-party bike insurance.

 How do I calculate the premium for my two-wheeler insurance policy online?